yashPundhir/TaskStream/Readme.md

 # TaskStream

-### A Basic Task Management System similar to Jira.
+### A Basic Task Management System similar to Jira with some additional features.